-Teacup cats are cats and Munchkins have been bred to be smaller than usual.
+Teacup cats and Munchkins have been bred to be smaller than usual.
 They come in a few different varieties and are undeniably cute.
 But, before you jump in there are a few important things to know about these gorgeous little felines.
 Firstly, if you are considering getting a teacup pet, do your research and make sure you support the industry and this overall trend, using in many cases intensive ‘line breeding’.
 Munchkins are essentially a cat with a serious gene mutation and critics have their concerns about the other related health effects.
 When looking at some of these newer breeds, you want to make sure you are getting what you were promised, will not have to spend a fortune in vet bills and that the breeder you are using is looking after the welfare of the animals under their care.

 Munchkin cats and other dwarfs